|

 This modules implements a set of objects, that is, an unordered collection of objects without duplication.

-containing the elements passed in list.
+Return a new Set::Object containing the elements passed in list.

 The elements must be objects.

-Add objects to the Set::Object
+Add objects to the Set::Object.

 Adding the same object several times is not an error,

-will contain at most one occurence of the
+but any Set::Object will contain at most one occurence of the

 same object.